Sociology

 Literature Search Strategies

-Public health is a social phenomenon related to the health and well-being of the individuals residing in society and a multidisciplinary topic of research.
-A substantial body of research exists on the subject, and researchers from some fields such as sociology, medicine, public administration, communication and information technology, and psychology have attempted investigations on the different aspects of the phenomenon.
-The vast and increasing range of research studies is there and the new researchers to find the literature with the most relevant and helpful material for the topic and research questions development.
-The present study aims at investigating the relationship between health education and the reduction of obesity in children between 4-10 years.
-Hence the researcher attempted to break down the topic into some possible terms that could fetch the relevant literature from the huge body of existing research in the field.
+Public health is a social phenomenon related to the health and well-being of the individuals residing in society and is a multidisciplinary topic of research.
+A substantial body of research exists on the subject, and researchers from some fields, such as sociology, medicine, public administration, communication and information technology, and psychology, have attempted investigations on the different aspects of the phenomenon.
+There is a vast and increasing range of research studies, and new researchers need to find the literature with the most relevant and helpful material for the topic and development of research questions.
+The present study aims to investigate the relationship between health education and the reduction of obesity in children between 4 and 10 years of age.
+Hence, the researcher attempted to break down the topic into some possible terms that could fetch the relevant literature from the huge body of existing research in the field.

 i).
 Search terms.

-Public health phenomenon as a research topic incorporates some related variables that can be investigated employing various research designs such as exploring relationships between the variables and the difference.
-The existing researchers can be reviewed using different terms and “terminology of public health” distinguishing them into categories such as names of variables, number of variables, research methods used, research designs, population, and sample, etc. The terms used to search the literature on the proposed research topic were used as below.
+The public health phenomenon as a research topic incorporates some related variables that can be investigated by employing various research designs, such as exploring relationships between the variables and the differences.
+The existing researchers can be reviewed using different terms and “terminology of public health”, distinguishing them into categories such as names of variables, number of variables, research methods used, research designs, population, sample, etc. The terms used to search the literature on the proposed research topic are below.

 “Public Health”